amanjeet233/Fitnexus-Fullstack-Gym/frontend-nextjs/README.md

 ## 🌐 API Integration

-The frontend connects to the Spring Boot backend API using an environment variable:
+The frontend connects to the Spring Boot backend API at `http://localhost:8080/api`.

-- `NEXT_PUBLIC_API_URL`

-Examples:

-- Local dev: `NEXT_PUBLIC_API_URL=http://localhost:8080/api`
-- Production (Netlify): `NEXT_PUBLIC_API_URL=https://fitnexus.up.railway.app/api`

-Make sure this variable is set correctly in Netlify before deploying.
+Make sure the backend is running before starting the frontend.

 ## 📝 Notes